gradle/gradle/design-docs/ide-integration.md

         ( see `TaskPropertyHandlerFactory` as an example for this)

 #### Test coverage

+- `IdeaProject.languageLevel` always has the same value as `IdeaProject.javaSourceSettings.javaVersion`
 - `IdeaModule.getJavaSourceSettings()` returns null for non java projects
 - `IdeaModule.getJavaSourceSettings().isInherited()` returns true when the same as project's version, false when different.
 - `IdeaProject.getJavaSourceSettings()` returns inferred value from `languageLevel` for older target Gradle version.